pabhoz/FoxFramework/README.md

 Now FoxModel has been redisegned to be even more semantic featuring:

 ### Relation types
-Our ORM currently supports 4 relation types:
+Our ORM currently supports 4 relations types:

 #### One to One
 This is the very basic relation you can define.
 For example, the `KonohaVillage` model have a current one `Hokage`; this can be define as this: